SimonYChau/Chess-position-evaluator/README.md

 Developed a simple evaluation function by taking into account material value and a basic understanding of positional value

-Given a game state, the simple evaluation function will determine which side is ‘better’
+Analyzes a game state and computes which side is better

 Piece values and Piece-Square Tables from: